-- Instructor-led training
+- Instructor led training

 - Online training

 - Videos

 - Hands-on equipment and work practice demonstrations

-The Ergonomics Program Administrator will provide training for employees, supervisors, and upper management leadership teams.
+The Ergonomics Program Administrator will provide training for employees, supervisors and management.
 The Ergonomics Program Administrator will maintain record of all training sessions, dates, and employees in attendance.
+Regular online and on-demand training sessions are available on the ergonomics website.